-Table 1 displays the descriptive statistics of mortgage borrowers with an "adequate" payment status of 1217 borrowers (93.98%), and the distance between the broker and the borrower is less than 25 kilometers.
-Meanwhile, 12 (twelve) borrowers have "default" status for the same distance.
-In the credit characteristics factor, 0.85% of borrowers defaulted at interest rates below 8%; when viewed from interest rates of less than 8% - 10%, the number of borrowers with "adequate" status was 665 borrowers (51.35%) and 608 borrowers (46.95%).
-Borrowers with "adequate" status for home ownership and SOHO loans, with an income between Rp.
+Table 1 displays the descriptive statistics of mortgage borrowers who have an "adequate" payment status of 1217 borrowers (93.98%) and the distance between the broker and the borrower is less than 25 kilometers.
+Meanwhile, for the same distance, 12 (twelve) borrowers have "default" status.
+In the credit characteristics factor, 0.85% of borrowers defaulted at interest rates below 8%, When viewed from interest rates of less than 8% - 10%, the number of borrowers with "adequate" status were 665 borrowers (51.35%) and 608 borrowers (46.95%).
+Borrowers with "adequate" status for home ownership loans and SOHO loans, with income between Rp.
 10,000,000 - 50,000,000 per month.

-Furthermore, we used the probit logistic regression analysis technique with EViews software.
-The likelihood ratio value is used in the regression analysis step to simultaneously test the independent variables on the dependent variable.
-The McFadden R-squared value collectively shows the independent variables' contribution to the dependent variable.
-If the coefficient is the closest to 1, it can be interpreted that the independent variable substantially influences explaining changes to the dependent.
-A regression model that is fit or considers the data observation's value is predicted by testing the goodness of fit estimate with a p-value> 0.05.
+Furthermore, we used probit logistic regression analysis technique with EViews software.
+The likelihood ratio value is used in the regression analysis step to test the independent variables on the dependent variable simultaneously.
+The McFadden R-Squared value is used to show the contribution of the independent variables to the dependent variable collectively.
+If the coefficient is the closest to 1, it can be interpreted that the independent variable has a stronger influence to explain changes to the dependent.
+A regression model that is fit or that takes the value of the data observation into account is predicted by testing the goodness of fit estimate with a p value > 0.05.
 (Harlan, 2018).
-We used the probit logistic regression model on all variables.
-We interpreted the odds ratio value, which is the calculated difference between success and failure probabilities, and is 0 for adequate status and 1 for default.
+We used the probit logistic regression model on all variables and interpreted the odds ratio value, which is the calculated difference between success and failure probabilities and is 0 for adequate status and 1 for default.